-Top Things to Do in Assissi
+Top Things to Do in Assisi

-Assisi is one of those towns where it’s so pretty that you’ll be happy to just slowly wander to take it all in.
+Assisi is one of those towns where it’s so pretty that you’ll be happy just slowly to wander to take it all in.
 It’s truly stunning and a feast for the eyes.
-There are a number of things you’ll want to see and do when you go as well as just wide-eyed wandering.
+There are a number of things you’ll want to see and do when you go, as well as just wide-eyed wandering.

 Climb to Rocca Maggiore

 Rocca Maggiore is a 14th-century castle that sits on the top of the city of Assisi.
-It’s quite a climb to get to it, but you get the most incredible views of this picturesque town and the surrounding area including the city of Perugia.
+It’s quite a climb to get to it, but you get the most incredible views of this picturesque town and the surrounding area, including the city of Perugia.

 It’s not clear when it was built, but the first documentation about it was from 1173.
 There is a major and minor fortress in this massive structure built both for protection and intimidation.
 It was rebuilt in 1389 due to damage and expanded to its present-day look.

 Rocca Maggiore is a great place to start your tour of Assisi.
 Do the climb, wander, and take a break.
-Then the rest of your exploration will be downhill.
-Enjoy the narrow cobbled streets and veer off the main roads to where the locals live.
+Then, the rest of your exploration will be downhill.
+Enjoy the narrow, cobbled streets and veer off the main roads to where the locals live.

 Visit the Basilica of St. Francis

 The Basilica of St. Francis is the reason many come to Assisi.
 It’s a gorgeous structure and impressive.
-In fact, it’s one of the first things you’ll see when you are driving to Assisi as it’s massive.
+In fact, it’s one of the first things you’ll see when you are driving to Assisi, as it’s massive.

 The basilica was constructed after St. Francis died in 1228.
 There is an upper and lower church in the structure.
 The lower church, Basilica Inferiore, has some impressive frescoes by Pietro Lorenzetti and Simone Martini.
-And, here is where you’ll find the tomb of St. Francis of Assisi (Cripta di San Francesco).
+And here is where you’ll find the tomb of St. Francis of Assisi (Cripta di San Francesco).

-This church is huge and if you decide to only visit one, this should be your one to see.
+This church is huge and if you decide only to visit one, this should be your one to see.
 It’s well worth the time touring it.

 Check Out the Other Churches